bhisaac/5eFP/5eFP-SRD.md

 Spell slots are restored at the end of a game session.

 Some characters and monsters have special abilities that let them cast spells without using spell slots.
-For example, a monk who follows the Way of the Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast spells in such a way.
+For example, a warlock who chooses certain eldritch invocations and a pit fiend from the Nine Hells can all cast spells in such a way.

 #### Casting a Spell at a Higher Level